Evidence Level

 Renal natriuresis

 High potassium intake stimulates aldosterone-independent renal sodium excretion, directly lowering blood volume and blood pressure.
-This mechanism explains potassium's antihypertensive effect.
+This mechanism explains potassium's antihypertensive effect and is distinct from (but complementary to) reducing dietary sodium intake.
+The two approaches together produce additive BP benefit.

 3